 Do buyers ever have to pay their own agent?

-Buyers rarely have to pay their agents out of pocket.
-The money is usually paid by the sellers, and gets deducted from the home's sales price.
+Historically, buyers have rarely paid their agents out of pocket.
+Sellers have often covered the cost and deducted it from the home's sales price.

 Is buyer agency compensation even worth it?

 The value of buyer agency compensation varies depending on the buyer's needs and the agent's contribution to their home search.
-For first-time buyers needing comprehensive guidance, an agent's services are often valuable.
+An agent's services are often valuable for first-time buyers needing comprehensive guidance.

 Buyers find agents helpful for understanding the process, spotting house issues, providing location insights, negotiating terms, and shortening the home search.

-For seasoned buyers or those comfortable with the home buying process, paying a commission to a buyer's agent might not seem justifiable.
-These buyers might opt to buy a home without an agent, aiming to negotiate a lower price directly with the seller, as there's no buyer's agent commission involved.
+For seasoned buyers or those comfortable with the home-buying process, paying a commission to a buyer's agent might not seem justifiable.
+These buyers might opt to buy a home without an agent, aiming to negotiate a lower price directly with the seller, as no buyer's agent commission is involved.

 For sellers, a buyer agent's value depends on the need for MLS visibility and attracting qualified buyers.
-But it may be less necessary if the seller already has potential unrepresented buyers.
+However, it may be less necessary if the seller already has potential unrepresented buyers.

 What work does a buyer’s agent do for a client?

-A buyer’s agent assists a client in several stages of purchasing a home.
-They help in property searching through the local MLS, arranging showings, and gathering important property details.
+A buyer’s agent assists a client in several home purchasing stages.
+They help search for properties through the local MLS, arrange showings, and gather important property details.

 During property showings, buyer's agents: